pomerium/documentation/content/docs/internals/cryptography.md

 ## Encryption in transit[](https://www.pomerium.com/docs/internals/cryptography#encryption-in-transit)

-Data in transit is protected by Transport Layer Security ([TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security)).
+Data in transit is protected by [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security) (TLS).
 See our lab's [SSL Labs report](https://www.ssllabs.com/ssltest/analyze.html?d=authenticate.demo.pomerium.com&latest) .

 ### Downstream TLS[](https://www.pomerium.com/docs/internals/cryptography#downstream-tls)

-For downstream TLS (connections from the user's client to Pomerium)
+For downstream TLS (connections from the user's client to Pomerium):

-- The minimum accepted version of TLS is 1.2.
+- The minimum accepted version of TLS is 1.2
 - For TLS 1.2, the following cipher suites are offered, in this order:
   - ECDHE-ECDSA-AES256-GCM-SHA384
   - ECDHE-RSA-AES256-GCM-SHA384